tldr-pages/tldr/pages/common/wapm.md

 > The WebAssembly package manager.
 > More information: <https://wapm.io/help/reference>.

-- Interactively create a wapm.toml file:
+- Interactively create a new wapm.toml file:

 `wapm init`